DrCytometer/AutoSpectral/docs/reference/get.spectral.variants.md

   Numeric, default `2000`.
 Number of cells to use for defining the variation in spectra.
-Up to `n.cells` cells will be selected as positive events in the peak channel for each fluorophore, above the `pos.quantile` in the unstained sample.
+Up to `n.cells` cells will be selected as positive events in the peak channel for each fluorophore, above the 99.5th percentile level in the unstained sample.

-- pos.quantile:

-  Numeric, default `0.995`.
-Threshold for positivity.
-This quantile will be used to define the maximum extent of the unstained sample in the unmixed space.
-Anything above that will be considered positive in the single-stained controls.

 - som.dim:

-  Numeric, default `10`.
+  Numeric, default `7`.
 Number of x and y dimensions to use in the SOM for clustering the spectral variation.

-- sim.threshold:

-  Numeric, default `0.98`.
-Threshold for cosine similarity- based exclusion of spectral variants.
-Any variant less than `sim.threshold` by `cosine.similarity` from the optimized spectrum for that fluorophore (from `spectra`) will be excluded from output.
-This helps to exclude autofluorescence contamination.
+The number of spectra returned for each fluorophore will increase with the quadratic of `som.dim`, so for 7, you will get up to 49 variants.
+Increasing the SOM dimensions does not help.
+Somewhere between 4 and 7 appears to be optimal.

 - figures: